MrLetsplay2003/ShittyAuthServer/README.md

 which will generate a `ShittyAuthServer-VERSION.jar` in the `target` folder

 # Running the server
-First, compile the server or download a prebuilt JAR file *(not yet available)*, then, run it using any Java 11+ VM.
+First, compile the server or download a prebuilt JAR file from [here](https://ci.graphite-official.com/job/ShittyAuthServer/), then, run it using any Java 11+ VM.

 Afterwards, navigate to `http://your.server.ip:8880` in your web browser.
 You will be prompted to set up the WebinterfaceAPI server the authentication server uses.